michaelshire/workstation/README.md

-# workstation
+# Workstation automated configuration

 Ansible playbook for workstation configuration

-## Install WSL and fix DNS
+## Install WSL

 For a Windows workstation, first install WSL

 ```
 wsl --install
 ```

+## Test and fix DNS if required
-Fix the WSL DNS issue if necessary by creating /etc/wsl.conf with the following contents:
+Check DNS of the base configuration.
+If DNS isn't working, fix the WSL DNS issue if necessary by creating /etc/wsl.conf with the following contents:

 ```
 [network]